Five days, 15 minutes a day can make a real difference.

 - Join The 5×15 Writing Challenge‘s Facebook group.
 You’ll find a thriving community of previous challenge participants ready to welcome you.
 And everyone agrees to keep it confidential.

-- Visit the group every day during the challenge—June 19th through 23rd—to post your writing.
+- Visit the group every day during the challenge—September 18th through 22nd—to post your writing.

 - Or just let us know you’ve written that day (you’re on the honor system).

 - When you complete the challenge—writing for 15 minutes every day for 5 days in a row—I will donate $15 in your name to Room to Read, which does tremendous work supporting literacy and education for girls and young women around the world.

 - If you don’t complete the challenge, I keep the $15.
 (But let’s not aim for this outcome, okay?)

 - You and your fellow challenge participants celebrate a great success.

 “I want to thank everyone for their generosity.
 I’ve learned from reading what you wrote and from having the courage and encouragement to write!”

 I’ll email you a writing prompt each day.
 You can use the prompt or write something else.
 A journal entry.
 A letter to a friend.
 A short story.
 An elevator pitch—whatever you like.